mozilla/bug-handling/policy/feature-flags.md

 ### Example

 A bug is filed, "Make Tabby Cats the default new tab experience."
 And the team developing this (engineering and product) decide that this should be controlled behind a preference, `browser.newtabpage.default.tabbycat`.
 The developers break the work for this feature down into three bugs.
+A fourth bug will be used to track the preference flag.

 - The bug's summary is updated to `[meta] Make Tabby Cats the default new tab experience`
 - A comment is filed listing the name of the preference
 - The `behind-pref` flag is set to `in-progress`
 - The bug's severity is set to `enhancement`
-- The three implementation bugs should be marked as blocking the `[meta]` bug for the new feature
+- The three implementation bugs and the pref bug should be marked as blocking the `[meta]` bug for the new feature

 As the feature is developed and the individual patches implement it land, it's kept off by compiler directives, the pref, or both.
 As these land, and are not backed out, these bugs can be marked RESOLVED FIXED.

 The lead for the feature–which may be an engineer, a program manager, or a product manager–must notify the Nightly Release Manager before enabling it.

-- The bug's `behind-pref` flag is set to `nightlyNN+2` to indicate it's now available in nightly
+- The bug's `behind-pref` flag is set to `nightlyNN` where NN is the current version of nightly to indicate it's now available in nightly
 - The `qe-verify` flag is set to ?, requesting QA's attention

 Before the feature can graduate to Beta, it must be verified by QA.